kotlitecture/template-multiplatform-compose/docs/Essentials/Jetpack Navigation/usage.md

 ## Navigate to Destination

-Once the navigation is aware of the destinations, you can initiate navigation to them using the `onBack` and `onNext` methods available in the `shared.core.navigation.NavigationState` class.
+Once the navigation is aware of the destinations, you can initiate navigation to them using the `onBack` and `onNext` methods available in the `shared.presentation.navigation.NavigationState` class.
 Simply inject `NavigationState` into your `ViewModel` or other dependency injection managed class, and navigate whenever necessary.

 ```kotlin